Escalante Visitor Center

-The project has been hailed by agency leaders as a model for bringing together many concerns and working across groups including three federal agencies, several community and tribal groups, and two local counties to create beautiful and functional exhibits.
+In 2018, the project won a media award from the National Association for Interpretation.
+In addition, the project has been hailed by agency leaders as a model for bringing together many concerns and working across groups including three federal agencies, several community and tribal groups, and two local counties to create beautiful and functional exhibits.

 Exhibits and the App allow visitors to plan their own adventures, provide important real-time safety information, tell the rich story of the Escalante region, and encourage visitors to protect one of America’s last wild landscapes.

 The visitor center unveiled the project with a press release and community celebration.